lewisvrobinson/gatsby-source-hubspot/README.md

 **NOTE:** More information on [Hubspot authentication](https://developers.hubspot.com/docs/methods/auth/oauth-overview).

-## Configuration Options
+## Filter Options

-The configuration options for this plugin mirror the [“Optional query string filters & options”](https://developers.hubspot.com/docs/methods/blogv2/get_blog_posts).
+The `filter` options for this plugin mirror the [“Optional query string filters & options”](https://developers.hubspot.com/docs/methods/blogv2/get_blog_posts).
 Please review those docs for more details.

-|Parameter name	      |Description
+| Parameter name	    | Description
 |---------------------|-----------------------------------------------------------------------------------
 | `limit`             | The number of items to return.
 Defaults to 20
 | `offset`            | The offset set to start returning rows from.
 Defaults to 0.